Limit theorems for 2D invasion percolation: Properties of the outlet variables

 In the case that $k < m$ and $l<\infty$, we exclude condition (1) from the above argument.
 In the case $k < m$ and $l=\infty$ there is nothing to prove.
-If $k \geq m$ and $l=\infty$ we argue using only condition (1). \end{proof}

-\begin{remark} Similar ideas were used in the proof of the upper bound in Theorem~1.4 in \cite{DS}.
+If $k \geq m$ and $l=\infty$ we argue using only condition (1). \end{pf} \begin{remark} Similar ideas were used in the proof of the upper bound in Theorem 1.4 in \cite{DS}.
 Note that there is a typo there in the definition of $X^n_i$.
 It should be specified that $X^n_i$ counts only disconnecting edges with weights larger than $p_c$. \end{remark}

-We now present corollaries of Theorem~\ref{thm:renewal} that will help in the proofs of the next section.
+We now present corollaries of Theorem \ref{thm:renewal} that will help in the proofs of the next section.
 The first two are about mixing properties of the sequence $(X_k)$.
 Recall the notation that $a_k = \E O_k$ and let $X_k = O_k - a_k$.
-For any $m_1 \leq m_2$, let $\Sigma_{m_1}^{m_2}$ be the sigma algebra generated by the variables $X_{m_1}, \ldots, X_{m_2}$.
-Write $\Sigma_{m_1}$ for $\lim_{m_2 \to \infty} \Sigma_{m_1}^{m_2}$ and $\Sigma^{m_2}$ for $\Sigma_1^{m_2}$.
-For $m \geq 0$, define the {\it strong mixing coefficient}
+For any \mbox{$m_1 \leq m_2$}, let $\Sigma _{m_1}^{m_2}$ be the sigma algebra generated by the variables $X_{m_1}, \ldots, X_{m_2}$.
+Write~$\Sigma_{m_1}$ for $\lim_{m_2 \to\infty} \Sigma_{m_1}^{m_2}$ and $\Sigma^{m_2}$ for $\Sigma_1^{m_2}$.
+For $m \geq0$, define the \textit{strong mixing coefficient}